 “In wine, the hand of God is foremost.
 But in brewing, it’s the hand of man that is clearly visible, and that for me is one of its greatest fascinations.”

 See?
 This guy gets it.

-Most of all, however, I am committed to supporting legislation that fosters a healthy, competitive and welcoming environment for our state’s brewers, as well as our distillers and vintners.
+Most of all, I am committed to supporting legislation that fosters a healthy, competitive and welcoming environment for our state’s brewers, as well as our distillers and vintners.
 (Hey, they’re all awesome and face many of the same challenges.)

-When I’m not getting feisty and/or passionate about causes that make Maryland a more friendly place for our state’s brewers, I can usually be found wrangling commas as Quintain Marketing‘s content manager, or wandering around Annapolis and Baltimore.
+When I’m not getting feisty and/or passionate about causes that make Maryland a more friendly place for our state’s brewers, I can usually be found wrangling punctuation at IMPACT — an inbound marketing agency — as their content strategist.

 Here you’ll find a little blend of everything – mostly beer stuff, but also some behind-the-scenes peeks into my life in Maryland, as well as any other causes or thoughts that get me riled up.
 Probably some gratuitous dog photos, too.